papersdclub/theclub/README.md

 **Paper: [**Differentially Private Federated Learning: A Client Level Perspective**](https://arxiv.org/pdf/1712.07557.pdf)**

+## July, 2, 2019

+### Update 2
+The next paper has been chosen and I'm pretty excitied about it.
+35.14% of our respondents selected GANs.
+The second best choice was the paper on GNNs that gathered 16.22% of voices.
+There were total 37 votes, so I consider the selection phase complete and close the voting.
+The updates will follow soon!

+### Update 1
+**Live discussion** for the current paper (on differential privacy) will take place on Sunday on Slack (SPAIC Slack) at 5PM UTC.
+Don't forget to take the quiz if you haven't done so already.

 ## July, 1, 2019

 Aaaand, here goes [**THE QUIZ**](https://www.surveymonkey.com/r/2ZN8NGC).
 It should be much easier than the previous one.
 Do enjoy!
 And again - we don't track any personal scores, only aggregated rating, so use it to enhance your reading experience!